ykaito21/note_app/README.md

 ## AutoSave & Persistent Data

 Note is a simple note app built with Flutter.
-Note will be autosave and persistent with hive package like Native Note App.
+Note will be autosave and persistent with hive package like native app.

 <img src="gif/note.gif" width="200">